phenomnomnominal/betterer/goldens/api/betterer.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "BettererConfig" is marked as @public, but its signature references "BettererConfigBase" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "BettererConfig" is marked as @public, but its signature references "BettererConfigStart" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "BettererConfig" is marked as @public, but its signature references "BettererConfigWatch" which is marked as @internal
 //
 // @public
 export interface BettererConfig extends BettererConfigBase, BettererConfigStart, BettererConfigWatch {